 tiko’s motto is « Use technology for more responsible energy consumption, use more renewable energy, and ultimately save our planet. »

 By connecting residential clients’ electrical equipment (water-heater, heat pumps, solar panels, batteries, convectors, etc.) we create storage networks able to react intelligently to fluctuations in the production and balance the consumption accordingly.

 To make use of this flexibility, we postpone very slightly the operating cycles of the equipment, in order to adapt consumption to production.
 This is very precisely managed, thanks to our algorithms and our systems’ artificial intelligence.
 As we have a large number of households connected, even a slight adjustment can have a considerable effect on consumption.

 We utilize the thermal inertia of heat pumps, the storage capacity of batteries, and the reactivity of convectors.
-For example, it is possible to turn off an electric convector for 30 minutes without any effect on comfort.
+For example, it is possible to turn off an electric convector for up to 30 minutes without any effect on comfort.

 On each appliance we install a control unit which communicates via the house powerline with a gateway connected to an internet box.
 Installation only takes two hours, and there is no need to replace any appliance.

 What are the advantages for the user?

 First of all, overall consumption will be reduced.
 For example, clients who have heat pumps can use an eco mode which enables them to save up to 60% of energy when they are on holiday, without even touching the pump.

 For clients using electric convector heaters, the solution allows them to control and program the temperature room by room and hour by hour, according to the way they generally use each room.
 The system pilots all the connected radiators in a way which ensures optimal heating, guaranteed comfort and energy savings.

 Our clients also have the moral satisfaction of contributing to the energy transition.
 This is very important for us: we are convinced that to save the planet, everybody must improve their consumer habits.
 And to improve our habits, we need to understand them.